Home

 If you want to enter the credit world on your terms, work at building your income.
 If you have no income, it is sometimes possible to get a credit card by obtaining a co-signer, someone who has good credit and agrees to assume responsibility for your debts.

-6) Before you apply for a credit card get the number of inquiries on your credit report down to three or four in the past six months.
+6) Before you apply for a chase credit card get the number of inquiries on your credit report down to three or four in the past six months.
 If you have a number of active inquiries that is, inquiries that have been added to your report within the last six months either wait until they automatically come off your report or attempt to remove yourself.

 7) Apply for a credit card from retailers in your area.
 Department store cards, gas company cards and other retail credit cards are usually fairly easy to obtain.
 Check to see whether your payments are reported to a credit bureau.